henryl74/3d-artist-personal-website/README.md

 ### - The Navigation Bar

-- The naviagation bar is located at the top of the page, displays the the artist name and role in the left corner.
+- The naviagation bar is located at the top of the page, one section displays the the artist name and role, this information is located on the left corner.
-- The other navigation links are on the to right hand side: Home, Profile, Gallery, Contact which link to different sections of the same page.
+- The other navigation links of the website are on the top right hand side, these are: Home, Profile, Gallery, and Contact.
 - The navigation bar is very responsive and user friendly, allows the user to find information easily in each section of the website.

 ![Screenshot of the Navigation Bar](assets/images/screenshot_navigation.png)

 ### - The Home or Landing Page

-- Home page, displays the main image of the artist work along with his name as a logo on the top left hand side corner; this page speaks for itself, it aims to give to user a first time view experience of the quality of his work.
+- Home page, displays the main image of the artist work along with his name as a logo, this is located on the top left hand side corner; this page speaks for itself, it aims to give the user a first time view experience of the quality of his work.

 ![Screenshot of the Home Page](assets/images/Home_Page.png)